Tragus Piercing

 Materials

-The material is crucial for piercings.
-The wrong material can cause irritation or inflammation during the healing process.
+The material used for piercings is crucial.
+Inferior materials can cause irritation or inflammation during healing.
 Therefore, only hypoallergenic and sterile materials should be used for freshly pierced piercings.

-Materials such as titanium, gold , white gold , or stainless steel are particularly suitable.
-These materials are well-tolerated by most people.
-Real gold earrings are particularly durable, as they are very robust against everyday wear and tear and retain their shine without needing to be removed.
+Materials such as titanium, gold, white gold, or stainless steel are particularly suitable.
+These materials are well tolerated by most people.
+Solid gold earrings are particularly durable, as they are very resistant to everyday wear and tear and retain their shine without having to be removed.

-While silver is also popular because it's very inexpensive, it's not hypoallergenic.
+Silver is also popular because it is very inexpensive to purchase, but it is not hypoallergenic.
 Therefore, it should never be worn in freshly pierced piercings, as it can cause inflammation and, in the worst case, lead to blood poisoning.

 How long does it take for a tragus piercing to heal?